Dragon-returns/DataScience-Projects/README.md

 # DataScience-Projects
-Here are some of the Projects and mini Projects i've worked on.
+Here are some of the Projects and mini-projects I've worked on.